ZIYU-DEEP/camel/README.md

 To install the base camel library, simply run `pip install camel-ai`

-Some features reuqire extra dependencies.
+Some features require extra dependencies.

 To use hugging-face agent, run `pip install 'camel-ai[huggingface-agent]'`